boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 : This parameter is optional.

 Excess Burst Size (EBS) (bytes):
-: MUST be present only if EIR is also present.
-: MUST be greated than zero.
+: MUST be greated than zero, if present.
 : Indicates that maximum excess burst size that is allowed while not complying with the CIR.
+: This parameter is optional.

 Peak Information Rate (PIR) (Mbps):
 : MUST be present only if P flag is set to '1'.